Directed by John Guilerman. Written by Lorenzo Semple.

 Unfortunately, the climatic battle atop the World Trade Center tower is marred by poor blue screen work AND poor miniature work.

 Are these special effects deficiencies enough to kill the experience?
 Well, obviously I think not.
 It's not like the 1933 film's special effects are exactly seamless either, but not many people complain about them.
 Why?
 Because while the movie is playing you are involved enough in the action to suspend disbelief.
-The 1933 film moves like a cat with a bag on it's foot, and the 1976 does not.
+The 1933 film moves like a cat with a bag on its foot, and the 1976 does not.
 Subsequently, you are more apt to notice things like mismatched opticals.

 The Larger Picture